More Modules and Libraries

 as in a list

-# module FloatMap = Map.Make(Float);; (* Or Char/Int/String/Bool/etc *)
+module FloatMap = Map.Make (Float) (* Or Char/Int/String/Bool/etc. Anything that is comparable and serializable *)

-# let mm = FloatMap.empty;;
+let mm : 'a Floatmap.t = FloatMap.empty

-val mm' : (float, int, FloatMap.Key.comparator_witness) Map.t = <abstr> (* three types: (key,value,witness) *)
+val mm' : (float, int, FloatMap.Key.comparator_witness) Map.t

-# Map.find_exn mm' 0.4 ;;
+let data_5 = Map.find_exn mm' 0.4

 (* Use FloatMap.of_X functions to convert to a float map: *)

-# let mm2 = FloatMap.of_alist_exn [2.3,"hi"; 3.3,"low"; 2.6,"medium"; 22.2,"wavy"];;
+let mm2 = FloatMap.of_alist_exn [2.3,"hi"; 3.3,"low"; 2.6,"medium"; 22.2,"wavy"]

-- (Ignore the above
+- We will ignore the above

 FloatMap.Key.comparator_witness

-type for now, we will learn about that later) - Note it requires a bit more than just the type and
+type for now.
+We will learn about that later. - Note it requires a bit more than just the type and

 compare